bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/teaching-notes.md

 a way of telling if this will work for Windows machines.

 - Take time to explain the layout of the course materials.
+- Use repl.it to complete the Python test question.

+- Homework!
+Read Code lay-out and Naming Conventions sections of PEP8 and be prepared to answer questions about it.